 The Host Party and each Supply Party agree that communication between them in relation to the Significant Event will be in accordance with any protocol for communications regarding Significant Events as agreed between those Parties from time to time (such protocol being the Communication Protocol).
 In the absence of a Communication Protocol, communications between the Host Party and each Supply Party in relation to a Significant Event are to be conducted using the contact arrangements set out in clause 13 as updated from time to time in accordance with that clause (provided that, if a communication is made verbally, a copy is provided in written form (which may include email) promptly thereafter).

+The Parties agree that this is not a commercial arrangement and that there is no customer-contractor relationship establishment by this MOU.
+Any assistance provides is on a non-commercial basis in which the expenses of the Supply Party will be paid for in accordance with clause 14.
+Nothing in this MOU is intended to impute a commercial or business arrangement.
 The Parties acknowledge that they may be subject to the Electricity Distribution Ring-fencing Guideline (Guideline) made under clause 6.17.2 of the National Electricity Rules, and that while this MOU is not intended to make any Party a “service provider” of any other Party (within the meaning of the Guideline), each Party shall endeavour to ensure that in sharing resources it does not cause any other Party to breach the Guideline.

 WORK, HEALTH AND SAFETY